What is a Letter of Recommendation (LOR)? - Samples, Tips & Format

 5 Tips for Writing a Strong Letter of Recommendation

-LOR meaning as it implies is a 'formal letter describing abilities to help Ad Coms understand the capabilities and abilities of the applicants'.
-Thus, to showcase this and help the Ad Coms understand how worthy the applicant is for admission to universities abroad, it is essential to follow some tips for writing a strong letter of recommendation.
+LOR, meaning as it implies, is a 'formal letter describing abilities to help Ad Coms understand the capabilities and abilities of the applicants'.
+Thus, to showcase this and help the Ad Coms understand the applicant's worthiness for admission to universities abroad, it is essential to follow some tips for writing a strong letter of recommendation.
 These essential tips are as follows:

 - Do good research about the university (the applicant is applying to), the values and missions of the university and most importantly the admission trends in standardised test scores or class profiles.
 After understanding how the university requires its applicants to be, work your way for your SAT/ACT or GRE/GMAT and GPA scores.